Mettawa Open Lands Association:

 Promoting quality open space in and around Mettawa, Illinois.

-Welcome to Mettawa Open Lands Association (MOLA).
 Mettawa is a small rural village in Lake County, Illinois.
 MOLA is a community organization which strives to maintain the rural use of land, and encourage the protection of our area’s beautiful public and private open lands.
-Our efforts include education, community workdays and social events, and collaborations with the Village of Mettawa, local businesses, and other conservation organizations.
-As a non-profit group, we welcome everyone!
-Please join us or donate today.
+Our efforts include social and educational events, community workdays, and collaborations with the Village of Mettawa, local businesses, and other conservation organizations.

-This Wine and Cheese Party was held at Deerpath Farm on October 5th, 2014, and featured a brief presentation on the Emerald Ash Borer.
+This Wine and Cheese Party, held at Deerpath Farm on October 5th, 2014, featured a brief presentation by Andrea Dierich of The Morton Arboretum on the invasive Emerald Ash Borer and its impact.

 This breakfast forum on Saturday, March 8 2014 featured speaker Jay Womack, the Director of Ecology and Landscape Architecture at WRD Environmental.
 His lively talk, entitled “Cause and Effect: What Landowners can do to encourage indigenous/desireable wildlife and how inaction can attract pests,” gave attendees valuable information about the roles that deer, coyotes, mosquitos, bats and bees play in our environment, and how land management practices can encourage or discourage various species to visit or reside in our community.